 The form fields will appear blank to a “normal” visitor, as you’d expect.
 Because I like to stay signed in, I use a completely separate browser (in my case Firefox) to view my websites through the eyes of a regular visitor.
 Hope this helps!

 “Is it possible to change the ‘Leave a comment’ text to something else that’s personalized to the content of the site?”

 It sure is!
 In your WordPress Admin dashboard, go to Settings > Discussion and scroll right to the bottom of the page.
 Under the “Comment Form” header, enter new prompt text and click Save Changes.

-Update Feb 2017: Many thanks to yashovardhan99 who says you may not see this option on the mobile version of WordPress Admin.
+Update Feb 2017: You may not see this option on the mobile version of WordPress Admin.
 If so, switch to desktop instead.